The rise of India: Driving Industry 4.0 in the world’s fifth largest economy

 But there is a dearth of skills.
 India’s current educational curricula and training systems do not match employers’ requirements, especially in manufacturing.
 A 2019 Deloitte summit of experts in higher education and top-tier institutions acknowledged with a 64% majority that curricula are not benchmarked to global standards.
 India qualifies over 2.5 million STEM students each year — the second highest globally, after China – but the government’s own studies conclude that less than half of these graduates are employable.5

 India’s potential demographic dividend can only be achieved if the workforce is appropriately upskilled.
 Government, the manufacturing industry and academia need to collaborate to enable an Industry 4.0-ready workforce.
 Initiatives should be fast-tracked through subsidies, tax-breaks and other corporate incentives.
-Ongoing investment in talent development will be crucial, including amongst the contract labour segment, whose usage is comparatively high in Indian manufacturing.
+Ongoing investment in talent development will be crucial, including amongst the contract labor segment, whose usage is comparatively high in Indian manufacturing.

-Organisational transformation requires committed leadership
+Organizational transformation requires committed leadership

-Organisational transformation – towards Industry 4.0 as well as the inculcation of CI – requires committed leadership.
+Organizational transformation – towards Industry 4.0 as well as the inculcation of CI – requires committed leadership.
 Global best practice in business management, including Kaizen, Six Sigma and TQM are widely understood and implemented within leading and larger Indian enterprises.
-“Post graduate management institutions in India, and bodies such as the Confederation of Indian Industry, generally instil these business principles in a world-class manufacturing context,” confirms Jayaram Sridharan, CCi Consultant, India.
+“Post graduate management institutions in India, and bodies such as the Confederation of Indian Industry, generally instill these business principles in a world-class manufacturing context,” confirms Jayaram Sridharan, CCi Consultant, India.

 “Many business leaders in India do not perceive the connection between CI and the technology-driven, capital intensive Industry 4.0.
 In reality, the successful adoption of 4.0 will be enabled by – and may actually require – the implementation of a CI process,” says Sridharan.